How to Make Authentic Italian Tomato Sauce | Simple & Easy Recipe

 Pot or saucepan

-Add the tomatoes, garlic, olive oil and basil into a pot or saucepan over medium heat.
-Bring to a gentle simmer and lightly salt the sauce (but be careful here, the sauce will thicken and you can always add more later).
+Place the tomatoes, garlic, olive oil, and basil in a pot or saucepan over medium heat, and bring them to a gentle simmer.
+At this point, sprinkle some salt into the sauce, but be cautious because the sauce will thicken, and you can addd more seasoning later if needed.